Anecdotes and Stories

 |

 Walking along the Embankment by Waterloo Bridge in 1988, my husband saw the most obviously corseted women he had ever seen.
 He takes up the tale.
-“She was about Bunty’s size, but her waist was incredibly small by comparison.
+“She was a big woman, but her waist was incredibly small by comparison.
 About 42-26-42 I would guess.
 Stunningly dressed”.
 I asked him if he was sure it was a real women; there are many theatres in the area, and Covent Garden is only just across the river.
 "You know" he replied, “I’ve never been certain, and I never saw the woman again”.

 |